astropy/astropy/docs/vo/conesearch/validator.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-A subset of `astropy.io.votable.exceptions` that is considered non-critical is defined by ``astropy.vo.validator.validate.NONCRIT_WARNINGS``, which will not be flagged as bad by the validator.
-However, this does not change the behavior of ``astropy.io.votable.table.PEDANTIC``, which still needs to be set to ``False`` for them not to be thrown out by :func:`~astropy.vo.client.conesearch.conesearch`.
+A subset of `astropy.io.votable.exceptions` that is considered non-critical is defined by `astropy.vo.validator.conf.noncritical_warnings`, which will not be flagged as bad by the validator.
+However, this does not change the behavior of `astropy.io.votable.conf.pedantic`, which still needs to be set to ``False`` for them not to be thrown out by :func:`~astropy.vo.client.conesearch.conesearch`.
 Despite being listed as non-critical, user is responsible to check whether the results are reliable; They should not be used blindly.

 Some `units recognized by VizieR <http://cdsarc.u-strasbg.fr/vizier/Units.htx>`_ are considered invalid by Cone Search standards.
 As a result, they will give the warning ``'W50'``, which is non-critical by default.

-User can also modify ``astropy.vo.validator.validate.NONCRIT_WARNINGS`` to include or exclude any warnings or exceptions, as desired.
+User can also modify `astropy.vo.validator.conf.noncritical_warnings` to include or exclude any warnings or exceptions, as desired.
 However, this should be done with caution.
 Adding exceptions to non-critical list is not recommended.

 .. _vo-sec-validator-build-db: